MelbourneDeveloper/COVID-19-DB/README.md

 **The database structure and code will change.
 Please do not rely on anything remaining the same**

+**This code definately has bugs.
+Please report them in the issues section**

 ## COVID-19 SQLite Database
 This GitHub repo has C# code which generates an SQLite database based on COVID-19 figures from CSSE at Johns Hopkins University.
 That data can be found [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).
 This is the [Github page](https://github.com/CSSEGISandData/COVID-19).